Sascha Müller (footballer)

 Sascha Müller (born 28 February 1970) is a retired Swiss football midfielder and current manager of Grasshopper Club Zürich women's team.

 After retiring from playing football, Müller began his coaching career as a youth manager for St Gallen from 2005 until 2009.
 From 2009, he has moved to Grasshopper Zürich and coached the youth teams there until his appointment as their women's team manager in July 2020.
+On 22 March, he was appointed as the new talent manager of Grasshopper.

 Club career

 Müller played over 300 games in his 14 year career, playing all of his club football in his native Switzerland.
 Müller started playing for FC Brüttisellen in 1990 in the second tier of Swiss football, Nationalliga B. After two seasons there, he moved to FC Winterthur for another two seasons in the second tier, before moving to St. Gallen for 1994-95 season.
 A disappointing season followed, where St. Gallen finished 11th in the league and after only one season Müller moved on again, this time to FC Luzern.
 Müller only made 28 appearances over two seasons for FC Luzern, so moved back to St. Gallen for the 1997-98 campaign.

 Müller was part of the St. Gallen team that won the Nationalliga A in the 1999-00 season, making 31 appearances and scoring 5 goals in their title winning campaign.

 While at St. Gallen Müller memorably scored one of the goals as they overturned a 1-0 first leg deficit to win 2-0 in the second leg and eliminate Premier League side Chelsea from the 2000–01 UEFA Cup.